john-moore-levesque/automated-testing/README.md

 Python, VirtualEnv, and the Selenium ChromeDriver (or the Gecko driver) must be available on your user's path.

 ## Installation
-This assumes that you have cloned the repo into /path/to/repo (or CL\path\to\repo, for Windows)
+This assumes that you have cloned the repo into /path/to/repo (or C:\path\to\repo, for Windows)

 ### Windows
 <pre>